jame25/foo_artwork/README.md

 - **API Keys**: Set API keys and consumer credentials for services that require them
 - **Priority Order**: Customize the fallback chain by selecting your preferred API for each position
 - **Stream Delay**: Configure delay (1-30 seconds) before checking metadata on internet radio streams
+- **Clear panel when playback stopped**: Option to automatically clear the artwork panel when playback stops
 - All changes are saved automatically

 #### Priority Section